 Another smart option to consider is the Chase Freedom Unlimited®.
-This card doles 3% cash back on all purchases in your first year up to $20,000 spent.
-After that earn unlimited 1.5% cash back on all purchases.
+This card doles a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening and earn unlimited 1.5% cash back on all purchases.
 Last but not least, consider getting the Ink Business Preferred℠ Credit Card.
 This card comes with a huge signup bonus of its own, and it offers some pretty sweet category bonuses that work well for businesses with certain types of spending.
 It doles out 3x points on shipping and online advertising, for example, which could be a boon for businesses who spend a lot in those categories.

 And remember, you can pool all of your Chase points together into the account with the best travel perks.
 Chase also lets you pool points with a spouse, so you can rack up more signup bonuses and a lot more points if you get your partner involved.